-World Health According to the Organization (WHO), over one billion people are living with some forms of disabilities in developing countries.
+the World Health According to Organization (WHO), over one billion people are living with some forms of disabilities in developing countries.
 Meanwhile, 10% of these individuals are in reproductive age [3].
 In fact, sexual issues in women with SCI are still under study because SCI is often more common in men than women [4,5].
 At present, approximately 282,000 Americans are living with SCI, and 80% of them are male [6].

 The annual cases of traumatic spinal cord injury (TSCI) in developing countries were 22.5 million in 2022 [7].
 In Iran, the prevalence of SCI in 2015 has been reported 318.45 cases in 1 million [8].
-In addition, women with disabilities are often regarded as asexual or non-reproductive; therefore, they do not have access to Knowledge of Nursing Journal.Summer2023,1(2)

-education. reproductive sexual information, gynecological and care including annual examinations and contraceptive methods [9, 10].
+In addition, women with disabilities are often regarded as asexual or non-reproductive; therefore, they do not have access to education, reproductive sexual information, and gynecological care annual examinations including and contraceptive methods [9, 10].
 Women with SCI have often lack knowledge about SRH and are not provided with necessary information [11].
 This reality exists despite knowing that individuals' attitudes regarding their physical status can be changed with education [12].

 Additionally, disabilities are negatively correlated with individuals' access to healthcare services [13].
 In this respect, some factors have been introduced as reasons for lack of access to healthcare services in this group such as insufficient knowledge of healthcare providers about overall health status of clients with SCI [14], negative attitudes of healthcare and social service providers [15], and their unawareness about disabilities [16-18].
 Lack of knowledge and social support are mentioned as the main barriers [19].
-There are a few qualitative studies on SRH needs individuals with disabilities, but majority of investigations have concentrated on SRH or SRH educational needs among individuals without disabilities [20-23].
+There are a few qualitative studies on SRH needs in individuals with disabilities. but of majority investigations have concentrated on SRH or SRH educational needs among individuals without disabilities [20-23].
 To fill this gap, the present study was conducted to explain SRH educational needs among women with SCI.